Thewa

-The image shown is not of original thewa piece of art

 Process

-Thewa is a traditional art of fusing 23K Gold with multicoloured glass.
 The glass is treated by a special process to have glittering effects, which in turn highlights the intricate gold work.
 The whole Thewa piece is hand crafted over a period of one month by skilled artisans.
 Thewa, an art that pulsates with life, caught seemingly in movement, in motifs used on jewellery, which shows the culture, heritage and tales of romance and valour of Rajasthan with nature and happiness depicting the art of the fine craftsmanship.
 The process of making thewa work is detailed; time consuming and intricate, taking up to a month to complete each piece.
 It starts with broken pieces of terracotta, finely ground, mixed with chemicals and oil to produce a thick paste.
 The paste spread on a wooden base has a 23carat gold sheet of 40gauge thickness set onto the mixture and the free hand design etched on it.
 Black paint spread over the gold sheet that highlights the design so it becomes clearly visible for further detailed work with fine tools.
 The craftsman removes the excess gold creating a design often based on the Hindu mythology or Mughal court scenes, historical events or with flora and fauna motifs.